MERV is a value used to quantify how effective your air filter is against common household pollutants.

 STEP 4: Change your air filter

-A filter that is at least MERV 11 should be a staple in every pet owner and allergy-sufferer's home.
+An air filter that is at least rated MERV 11 should be a staple in every pet owner and allergy-sufferer's home.
 However, our Catch All filter (MERV 13) would be better suited for pet owners that have more severe allergies.
 We recommend replacing your filter every three months at the minimum to ensure that it’s operating at maximum efficiency.
+If you have more than one pet in your home, changing your filter every 1 to 2 months will likely be better for your home’s air quality.

 Taking preventative measures in your home will go a long way in managing your allergy symptoms.
-Regularly grooming your cat, cleaning furniture and flooring, and replacing your air filter (we know of a great subscription service that can help you with that!) are all simple steps that you can take to reduce the amount of cat dander in your home.
+Regularly grooming your cat, cleaning furniture and flooring, and replacing your air filter are all simple steps that you can take to reduce the amount of cat dander in your home.

 Now, what are you doing?
 Groom that cat, vacuum that floor, and change that air filter.